Pillowin/philosophers/README.md

 # philosophers

 ## Summary
-n this project, you will learn the basics of threading a process.
+In this project, you will learn the basics of threading a process.
 You will learn how to make threads.
 You will discover the mutex.

 ## TODO

+- Error handling
 - Parse args
 - Check routine with 1 thread
 - Check routine with multiple thread